 They are integrated into existing tools, and their outputs are predictable and interpretable.
 LexiQA is unique in its partnerships with web-based translation tools and its API.

-ModelFront partners like GlobalDoc's LangXpert and translate5 integrate ModelFront technology as smart features in their translation systems.
+ModelFront partners like translate5 and GlobalDoc's LangXpert integrate ModelFront technology as smart features in their translation systems and language service offerings.

 If you have the data and the machine learning team and want to build your own system based on machine learning, there is a growing set of open-source options.

-The most notable quality estimation frameworks are OpenKiwi from Unbabel and DeepQuest from the research group led by Lucía Specia.
+The most notable quality estimation frameworks are TransQuest from Tharindu Ranasinghe, OpenKiwi from Unbabel and DeepQuest from the research group led by Lucía Specia.
+TransQuest offers pretrained models.
 Zipporah from Hainan Xu and Philipp Koehn is the best-known library for parallel data filtering.

 The owners of those repositories are also key contributors to and co-organizers of the WMT shared tasks on Quality Estimation and Parallel Corpus Filtering.

-Massively multilingual libraries and pretrained models like LASER are a surprisingly effective unsupervised approach to parallel data filtering when combined with other techniques like language identification, regexes and round-trip translation.
+Massively multilingual libraries and pretrained models like LASER are not specifically for translation or translation quality, but a solid baseline for an unsupervised approach to parallel data filtering when combined with other techniques like language identification, regexes and round-trip translation.

-Unbabel, eBay, Microsoft, Amazon, Facebook and others invest in in-house quality estimation research and development for their own use, mainly for the content that flows through their platforms at scale.
+Unbabel, eBay, Microsoft, Amazon, Facebook and others invest in in-house machine translation quality estimation research and development for their own use, mainly for the content that flows through their platforms at scale.

-The main goal is to use raw machine translation for as much as possible, whether in efficient hybrid translation workflows for localization or customer service, or just to limit catastrophes on user- and business-generated content that is machine translated by default.
+The main goal is to safely auto-approve raw machine translation for as much as possible, whether in efficient hybrid translation workflows for localization or customer service, or just to limit catastrophes on user- and business-generated content that is machine translated by default.

-ModelFront is the first and only API for translation risk prediction based on machine learning.
+ModelFront is the first and only API for translation risk prediction, and it's also based on machine learning.
 With a few clicks or a few lines of code, you can access a production-strength system.

 Our approach is developed fully in-house, extending ideas from the leading researchers in quality estimation and parallel data filtering, and from our own experience inside the leading machine translation provider.